polganesh/nord/external-applications/README.md

 This will
 - create actual Application load balancer in AWS.
   - for more information refer - alb.ingress.kubernetes.io/subnets - subnets where alb needs to be created. these are our public subnets
-- register certificate with load balancer
+- register certificate with load balancer (if it is needed)
   - for more information refer - alb.ingress.kubernetes.io/certificate-arn
+- restict to specific CIDR
+  - alb.ingress.kubernetes.io/inbound-cidrs
 ```
 kubectl apply -f alb-nginx-mapper-ingress.yaml
 ```